nggar/frontendmentor.io/fylo-dark-theme-landing-page/README.md

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

 -   Semantic HTML5 markup
--   CSS Flexbox
+-   CSS Flexbox and Grid
+-   BEM naming
 -   SCSS
--   BEM naming
 -   NPM

 ## The challenge

 Users should be able to:

--   View the optimal layout for the section depending on their device's screen size
+-   View the optimal layout for the site depending on their device's screen size
+-   See hover states for all interactive elements on the page

 ## Contact